srinitha-pola/Predicting-Price-of-Bitcoin-using-Monte-Carlo-Simulation/README.md

-# Monte Carlo Simulation for Predicting Bitcoin Price using GBM
+# Monte Carlo Simulation for Predicting Bitcoin Price using Monte Carlo Simulation and HPC

 ## Overview
 This project implements a **Monte Carlo Simulation (MCS)** framework to forecast **Bitcoin price dynamics** using the **Geometric Brownian Motion (GBM)** model.